-Sustainable logistics: The resource-saving use at all levels
+Sustainable logistics: resource-conserving use at all levels

-But what characterizes sustainable logistics?
+What characterizes sustainable logistics?

 Which facets, forms and factors are relevant here in order to design logistics according to sustainability criteria in the future?

-Focus on intralogistics: Sustainable logistics has a multifactorial character
+Focus on intralogistics: Sustainable logistics is multifactorial

-Technical aids: Warehouse management software as the basis for sustainable logistics
+Technical aids: warehouse management software as the basis for sustainable logistics

 - Digital inventory management creates planning security and reduces administrative effort.